JeremyNevill/parkbench/README.md

 * This file will end up in c:/vagrant/SQLEXPRADV_x64_ENU.exe on the vagrant box
 * Copy this to the c:/ then mount and run the install
 * Options to set true are: Database Engine Services, Full-Text Search, Management Tools Basic
+* Click on the Default instance option!
+* Select Mixed Mode security
+* A suitable password such as aSUITABLE-pword*88!

 #### Install Visual Studio